-Julea's art is in private collections in Canada, Germany, Myanmar, and the US, has been exhibited in juried group and solo shows, and is for sale at The Dunes Gallery in Prince Edward Island, with West Carleton Arts Society in Ottawa, at Bistro Le Chat Bleu in New Brunswick and online with Herringbone Gallery.
+Julea's art is in private collections in Canada, Germany, Myanmar and the US and has been exhibited in juried shows.
+It is for sale at The Dunes Gallery in Prince Edward Island, with West Carleton Arts Society in Ottawa, at Bistro Le Chat Bleu in New Brunswick and online with Herringbone Gallery.
 She is a Ryerson University Theatre (Dance) graduate, holds an MBA and is currently working part-time towards a BFA in Visual Art.